alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 }
 ~~~

-However, some symbols (in particular emojis) require 8 digits, a long Unicode escape, and then uses uppercase “`\U`”:
+However, some symbols (in particular emojis) require 8 digits, a long Unicode escape, and one then uses uppercase “`\U`”:

 *(in) [part-04/code/tic-tac-toe/v6/main.cpp](part-04/code/tic-tac-toe/v6/main.cpp)*
 ~~~cpp